lightbox-impl/LightBox/README.md

 # LightBox

-Full-stack protected stateful middlebox at lightning speed
+Full-stack protected stateful middlebox at lightning speed.

-## Getting Started

-LightBox is developed and tested on ubuntu machine only at current stage.
-Other Linux distribution may enter some small issues.
+### Development Stage

+The project is still under development.
+All core functionalities have been implemented and tested on Ubuntu 18.04 LTS with Intel SGX Linux SDK 2.6.

-## Publication
+## Build
-Huayi Duan, Cong Wang, Xingliang Yuan, Yajin Zhou, Qian Wang, and Kui Ren.
-2019.
-LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed.
-In 2019 ACM SIGSAC Conference on Computer and Communications Security (CCS’19), November 11–15, 2019, London, United Kingdom.

 ### Prerequisites

-Recommended Environments: Ubuntu 18.04 LTS with gcc version 7.4.0 or higher.
+Recommended environment: Ubuntu 18.04 LTS with gcc version 7.4.0 or higher.
+The CPU has to be SGX-enabled.
-The CPU has to support Intel Software Guard Extensions.
-The recommended environment is Ubuntu 18.04 LTS with gcc version 7.4.0 or higher.

 This software requires the following libraries:

 * [Intel SGX](https://software.intel.com/en-us/sgx)
 * [libpcap] (https://www.tcpdump.org/)

-## Installation
+### Installation

 - Environment setup: